keyvan-m-sadeghi/assister/rfcs/text/assister-conception/README.md

 *An MS DOS command line.
 Image by [Wikimedia](https://commons.wikimedia.org/wiki/File:COMMAND_LINE.svg)*

-A CUI can be thought of an *extension* of a CLI if one comes to comparing the two.
-CUI takes a `request`, runs a series of `commands` and outputs a `response` based on the `results`.
+A CUI can be thought of an *extension* of a CLI if one compares the two.
+CUI takes a request, runs a series of commands and outputs a response based on the results.

 Assister strives to create [a CLI](#assister-agent) for the web, and automate the creation of CUIs over this CLI.